petersilva/si46ib9d/README.md

 These are the services to do this.
 This script is for people who have configured bind and dhcp manually before, and find it tedious.

-Using the tools as intended, you need to write the same information between 2 and 5 times, (map host name to IPv4 address, map host name to IPv6 address, add revers entries (1 for each address), add the host to MAC mapping in a dhcp configuration, for IPv4, potentially again for IPv6.
+Using the standar linux tools as intended, you need to write the same information between 2 and 6 times.
 With si46ib9d, you write the information once, and the script creates all the other obvious copies for you.

-While this sounds like a minor convenience for IPv4, in the IPv6 world it becomes more important because they like to *renumber* things.  in IPv4 with a typical home network, you have a single public address, and then a natting firewall which means all your internal addresses are things you pick.
-With IPv6,  you normally do not NAT, so the addresses on your internal network change because the addresses the ISP gives you change from time to time.
+While this sounds like a minor convenience for IPv4, in the IPv6 world it becomes more important because they like to *renumber* things.  in IPv4 with a typical home network, you have a single public address, and then a natting firewall which means all your internal addresses are static ones you pick.

-So when your public firewall IP changes with IPv6 (which it does a couple of times a year), it changes the *prefix* for all internal hosts, and all of the bind records need to be re-written.
+With IPv6, you normally do not NAT.
+So when your public firewall IP address changes (which it does a couple of times a year), all of the bind records need to be re-written.
 This script, whenever it is run, just reads the prefix from the network, and re-writes all the IPv6 records correctly.